abyssaldragonz/UICbites/weekly-notes/week9.md

 ## Recent Progress:
 - Discussed which idea to move forward with.
-- Decided on Josephine's track 2: Idea B:
+- Decided on Josephine's track 2: Idea A: Website compiling different food options around campus with directions, options, price range, contain student discount, etc.
 - Scheduled meeting with TA, Wednesday at 4:00.

 ## Meeting Notes: